Stevenage is a relatively low risk area for serious flooding. However, we constantly monitor weather conditions.

 Do you live in a flood risk area?

-In the event of a developing flood risk, an advance warning is given to the local authority and emergency services by the Environment Agency and/or the Met Office.
+In the event of a developing flood risk, a warning is given to the local authority and emergency services by the Environment Agency and/or the Met Office.
 Flood warnings and severe weather warnings can be viewed on the Environment Agency and Met Office websites.

 You can find out if you live in a flood risk area by viewing the latest information on the Environment Agency’s website.